chris-moreton/concourse-pipeline-controller/README.md

 #### Deploy (PROD)

-Finally, the application is deployed to production in Cloud Foundry.
+Finally, the application is deployed to production in Cloud Foundry using the same process as the deployment to AAT.

 You will be able to look at your deployments using the Cloud Foundry CLI.